commonknowledge/contracts/src/standard-28days.md

 17. ### Whole agreement

-    1. With the exception of any framework agreement of which this agreement forms a part, this agreement and the proposal that accompanies it constitute the entire agreement between us with respect to the Work, and replaces any prior oral or written agreement which may exist.
+    1. With the exception of any framework agreement of which this agreement forms a part, this agreement and the Schedule of Work that accompanies it constitute the entire agreement between us with respect to the Work, and replaces any prior oral or written agreement which may exist.

 18. ### Termination

-    1. Either party may terminate this contract at any time by giving us 30 days' notice in writing, unless otherwise agreed in the Work proposal.
+    1. Either party may terminate this contract at any time by giving us 30 days' notice in writing, unless otherwise agreed in the Work Schedule of Work.

     2. Common Knowledge may terminate this contract without notice if you are in material breach.